interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 Thus, a given connector's "accounts payable" balance should mirror its peer's "accounts receivable" balance.
 Likewise, a connector's "accounts receivable" balance should mirror its peer's "accounts payable" balance.

-## Settlement

-A **settlement** is the irrevocable discharge of a liability by providing something of value to the party owed.

-Settlements may occur on a **settlement system**, or medium for exchanging value.
-Some settlements may transfer funds on a **ledger**, or registry of account balances and/or transactions, which is a type of settlement system.
-(Although not all settlement systems are ledgers, here, the terms are sometimes used interchangeably.)

-Examples of settlement systems include:

-TODO Are these actually settlement systems?

-- Bank clearing houses
-- Credit card processors
-- Money transfer services
-- Cryptocurrencies, blockchains, and distributed ledgers
-- Payment channels and layer 2 networks
-- Cash or physical delivery of assets

-## Double-entry bookkeeping

-TODO Evan: Is it correct to refer to it as "credit" if you were prefunding or settling things right away?
-(It might be, but then it would be worth clarifying the different uses of credit -- IOUs, "credits vs debits", and this usage)

-TODO Explain clearing vs settlement?

-Together, a settlement engine and an accounting system interface with one another to perform double-entry bookkeeping.
+Together, a settlement engine and an accounting system interface with one another to perform double-entry bookkeeping with eventual consistency.
 To ensure accurate, balanced double-entry bookkeeping, settlement engine and accounting system implementations MUST enforce several invariants.

-### Accounting system invariants

 #### Account for outgoing settlements

 The accounting system is responsible for triggering outgoing settlements.
 For example, when the accounts payable reaches a particular threshold, the accounting system SHOULD trigger a settlement to reduce the amount owed to the peer to a predefined, lesser amount in order to be able to continue transacting with the peer.

-If the accounting system opts to trigger a settlement:

-1. The accounting system MUST debit the accounts payable, subtracting the amount of the settlement.
-2. Then, the accounting system MUST send a request to the settlement engine to settle the amount.
+When the accounting system triggers a settlement, it MUST debit the accounts payable, subtracting the amount of the settlement before sending the request to the settlement engine to settle the amount.

-If the settlement engine responds that it only queued a partial amount for settlement (due to lesser precision), the accounting system MUST credit back the accounts payable, adding the leftover amount.

-If request retries fail per the [idempotence behavior](#idempotence), the accounting system MUST credit back the accounts payable, adding the amount of the failed settlement.

 #### Account for incoming settlements

-If the settlement engine instructs the accounting system a settlement was received, the accounting system MUST credit the accounts receivable, subtracting the amount of the settlement.
+If the settlement engine instructs the accounting system an incoming settlement was received, the accounting system MUST credit the accounts receivable, subtracting the amount of the settlement.

-The accounting system MUST respond with the amount it credited to the account.
-If it only credited a partial amount (due to lesser precision), the settlement engine tracks the leftover, uncredited amount and includes it in the next incoming settlement notification to the accounting system.

-### Settlement symmetry invariant
+### Settlement symmetry

 The fundamental expected behavior of a settlement engine implementation is the sum of amounts one instance is instructed to settle eventually equals the sum of amounts the recipient instance instructs its accounting system to credit as incoming settlements.

 As long as the instructed settlements do not equal the acknowledged settlements, the double-entry bookkeeping is out-of-balance.
 Settlement engines SHOULD minimize the time that the bookkeeping is unbalanced.

+The purpose of the settlement engine interface is to enable automated settlement and accounting.
+Settlement engines are not designed to enforce or guarantee that counterparties settle their liabilities or honor incoming payments.
+Accordingly, malicious counterparties or peers operating incompatible settlement engines break any settlement symmetry.

+#### Settlement delay

 When the accounting system triggers a settlement, the accounting system preemptively debits the accounts payable balance before any settlement has been initiated.
 During this time, the accounts payable balance of the settlement sender will be inconsistent with the accounts receivable balance of the settlement recipient.

-Many factors may result in these inconsistencies:

-#### Settlement delay

-Settlement engine implementations MAY have settlement delay, or time until an instructed settlement is credited by the counterparty, due to network latency between peers or the time to finalize settlements on an underlying ledger or system.
+Settlement engine implementations incur settlement delay, or time until an instructed settlement is credited by the counterparty, due to network latency between peers or the time to finalize settlements on an underlying ledger or system.

-#### Failed outgoing settlements
+#### Retrying failed settlements

-If an outgoing settlement fails, the settlement engine MUST track the amount of the settlement to retry it later.
+If an outgoing settlement fails, such as due to network connectivity issues, the settlement engine MUST track the amount of the settlement and retry it later.

 An intentional design decision was to hide failures from the accounting system rather than refunding failed settlements back to the accounts payable.
-Since the settlement engine tracks these failed amounts, if the conditions change so the settlement engine is later able to settle, a new settlement attempt may safely begin immediately.
+Since the settlement engine tracks these failed amounts, if the settlement engine is able to settle later, a new settlement attempt may safely begin immediately.

 Refunding failed settlements would enable the peer's accounting system balances to appear synchronized.
 However, if settlement continues to fail, the credit limit would eventually be breached and prevent the peers from transacting, negating this utility.

-#### Uncredited incoming settlements

-After the settlement engine requests the accounting system to credit an incoming settlement, if the accounting system responds that it only credited a partial amount (due to lesser precision), the settlement engine MUST track the uncredited leftover amount.

-If the request fails after retrying per the [idempotence behavior](#idempotence), the settlement engine MUST track the uncredited amount to retry later.

-When a subsequent settlement is received, the settlement engine MUST request the accounting system to credit a new incoming settlement for the total amount yet to be credited, including the leftover, uncredited amount(s).

-#### Operating inconsistences

-Operators and external factors outside the control of the settlement engine implementation may also cause inconsistences, such as network connectivity, peers operating incompatible settlement engines, or malicious peers.

-## Exchanging messages
+### Exchanging messages

 In order to settle or receive settlements with a peer, a settlement engine may first need to retrieve or communicate information with the peer's settlement engine.
 Two peered settlement engine instances may send and receive settlement-related messages among themselves, such as identifiers for their ledger accounts.